-During the prior year, the Authority has taken out variable rate loans, interest being charge at Libor plus 1.25%.
+The Authority has taken out variable rate loans, interest being charge at Libor plus 1.25%.
 Again these loans are repayable quarterly and are secured by the Letter of Comfort provided by Treasury.

 16. Finance Lease

 The Authority holds the following value of assets under finance leases, accounted for as part of tangible fixed assets as below: